twigoftilia/advent_of_code_2019_twigoftilia/README.md

 Personal goal reached at day 8!
 Been fun.
 Now I really should take a break, do other stuff during some evenings.
 And maybe return for more like next weekend if I got an urge :)

   cargo fmt

-  cargo lippy
+  cargo clippy

   RUST_BACKTRACE=1 cargo run

   RUST_BACKTRACE=1 cargo test -- --nocapture